-Barry was born and has lived all his life in Jajawurrong country, and has an excellent on-ground knowledge of pre- and post-contact history, landscapes, people and sites across central Victoria, with a particularly good knowledge of the former North Western Aboriginal Protectorate at Franklinford in Victoria.
-Indigenous Australian perspectives have been included in several of his national research projects in the past two decades, focussed on informal learning by adults through community contexts including rural and remote Australia.
-In November 2014 he presented an invited paper to the National lnstitute of Korean Languages in Seoul, South Korea, on literacy and language policies in Australia, inclusive of Indigenous perspectives.
+Barry was born and has lived all his life in Jajarawong country, and has an excellent on-ground knowledge of pre- and post-contact history, landscapes, people and sites across central Victoria, with a particularly good knowledge of the former North Western Aboriginal Protectorate at Franklinford in Victoria.
+Indigenous Australian perspectives have been included in several of his national research projects in the past two decades, focused on informal learning by adults through community contexts including rural and remote Australia.
+In November 2014 he presented an invited paper to the National institute of Korean Languages in Seoul, South Korea, on literacy and language policies in Australia, inclusive of Indigenous perspectives.

 Dr Rani Kerin has been researching, teaching, supervising and publishing in Aboriginal history for more than a decade.
 She has taught Aboriginal history at flagship universities in Australia and New Zealand, and has worked as a research fellow at the National Centre of Biography at the Australian National University.
 She has been monographs editor for Aboriginal History since 2010 and is an executive member of the Aboriginal History Board.
 Her specialist research area is twentieth-century Aboriginal politics, focusing on the role that activists, missionaries and anthropologists have played in campaigns for Aboriginal rights.
 She is an experienced researcher and writer of scholarly biographical works.
 In 2012 her monograph Doctor Do-Good: Charles Duguid and Aboriginal Advancement, 1930s-1960s was shortlisted for the Magarey Medal in biography.
 Rani has recently completed a commissioned history of Aboriginal child health, and is currently engaged to write a history of Indigenous education at the Monash Indigenous Centre.